Eeems-Org/oxide/README.md

 Install the reMarkable toolchain and then run `make release`.
 It will produce a folder named `release` containing all the output.

+If you would like to enable sentry integration you can run `make FEATURES=sentry release` instead.

 ### Nix
 Works on x86_64-linux or macOS via [nix-docker](https://github.com/LnL7/nix-docker).